 A failing school in the City of Bradford, West Yorkshire, England needed to do something.
 The staff was unsure what to do.
-Parents were not happy with the progress of their children.
+Parents were not happy with the progress and success of their children.
 There were issues with funding.
 The surrounding area was one of the poorest in the area.
 What to do…what to do…

 Music to the Rescue